 Waste no space.

 Every suitcase has nooks and crannies that are often overlooked.
 For example, the space on the bottom of your suitcase between the sides of the roller handle.
-I make sure to create a base layer of stuff in my bag– like socks, undies, and other small items– to fill up that otherwise wasted space.
+If you just plop your normal packing cubes in, you’re losing out on a ton of space!
+I use my slim packing cube set to really line those overlooked spots, and only then do I begin placing down my packing cubes.
 Every square inch counts!

 Forget toiletry travel sets.